Betty Stubbings

 Betty Stubbings was an England international lawn and indoor bowler.

 Bowls career

-Stubbings was an England International from 1978 until 1992 and won double gold in the fours with Eileen Fletcher, Mavis Steele, Gloria Thomas and Irene Molyneux and the team event (Taylor Trophy) at the 1981 World Outdoor Bowls Championship in Toronto.
+Stubbings was an England International from 1978 until 1992.

+In 1980, she took part in the world championship qualifier at the Whitnash Bowls Club for the 1981 World Outdoor Bowls Championship in Canada.
+After qualifying for the 1981 championships she won two gold medals in the fours with Eileen Fletcher, Mavis Steele, Gloria Thomas and Irene Molyneux and the team event (Taylor Trophy) at the 1981 World Outdoor Bowls Championship in Toronto.
 Four years later she won a bronze medal in the fours.

 Stubbings also won two bronze medals at the Commonwealth Games and won the National Title in 1977.